feellgood/Alg/readme.md

 Compile with cmake

-some unit tests are also implemented, not build by default To build them, type:
+some unit tests are also implemented, not build by default.

+To build them, type:

 cmake . -DENABLE_UTESTS=ON

 make test

 ## Dependencies :